datastax/cpp-driver/topics/basics/handling_results/README.md

 ```

 All iterators use the same pattern, but will have different iterator creation
-and retreival functions.
-Iterating over a map colleciton is slightly different
+and retrieval functions.
+Iterating over a map collection is slightly different
 because it has two values per entry, but utilizes the same basic pattern.

 ```c